MauriceKarrenbrock/HPC_Drug/README.md

 ## Citation
 Please cite this papers:

+1. Karrenbrock M, Procacci P, Gervasio FL.
+A nonequilibrium alchemical method for drug-receptor absolute binding free energy calculations: the role of restraints.
+ChemRxiv.
+Cambridge: Cambridge Open Engage; 2023; This content is a preprint and has not been peer-reviewed.
+DOI: [10.26434/chemrxiv-2023-mc1gw](https://doi.org/10.26434/chemrxiv-2023-mc1gw)

 1. Virtual Double-System Single-Box: A Nonequilibrium Alchemical Technique for Absolute Binding Free Energy Calculations: Application to Ligands of the SARS-CoV-2 Main Protease
 Marina Macchiagodena, Marco Pagliai, Maurice Karrenbrock, Guido Guarnieri, Francesco Iannone, and Piero Procacci